-Employee matching gifts (also known as matching funds) are grants an employer makes to match its employees’ charitable contributions.
-Usually associated with corporate grantmakers, employee matching gifts often are dollar-for-dollar, but some companies will give double or even triple the original donation.
+Employee matching gifts are contributions made by companies or corporate foundations to match charitable gifts made by corporate employees.
+Employee matching gifts often are dollar-for-dollar, but some companies will give double or even triple the original donation.
 Some companies may also give matching gifts for employees’ volunteer efforts.

 Procedures vary with each company.
 Typically, individuals must submit forms to their employers.
 They usually can get more information about their matching gift benefits from their human resources department.